bchare/ncaabball/README.md

 For the 2025-26 season:

-* For the first NET release on December 1 (games through November 30): 47 of 365 teams had exactly the right rank, 174/365 were within 2 spots, and 271/365 were within 5 spots.
+* For the first NET release ([see image created November 30](NETprojection.png)): 47 of 365 teams had exactly the right rank, 174/365 were within 2 spots, and 271/365 were within 5 spots.
-* After stat corrections (like a team having 8 turnovers instead of 9): 39 of 365 teams had exactly the right rank, 176/365 were within 2 spots, and 281/365 were within 5 spots.
+* After stat corrections: 39 of 365 teams had exactly the right rank, 176/365 were within 2 spots, and 281/365 were within 5 spots.

 For the 2024-25 season (old formula):